JetBrains/inspection-plugin/README.md

 Known bugs / problems at this moment (version 0.1.4):

-* inspection task is not executed on rerun if source code is not changed (use `inspectionsClean inspectionsMain` to make it rerun)
 * plugin does not work yet with Ultimate IDEA versions, like ideaIU:2017.3
 * analysis of Kotlin JS and common modules is only partially supported
 * Kotlin JVM module with common library in dependencies (like kotlin-stdlib-common or kotlin-test) is configured correctly only in IDEA 2018.2, e.g. IC:182.2574.2